-The costs of providing the various programs and activities have been summarized on a functional basis in the supplementary information.
+The costs of providing the various programs and activities have been summarized on a functional basis in the statements of functional expenses.
 Accordingly, certain employee costs have been allocated among the programs and supporting services benefited.
 Such allocations are determined by management on an equitable basis based on time and effort of employees involved.